 At Right: A beautiful detail showing the variety of textures and materials in the beach room.
 Horizontal mahogany wood paneling is backlit and stands proud of board-formed concrete.
 The flooring is grey limestone.

-Above: The master bath opens via mahogany sliding glass doors to a private terrace.
+Above: The primary bath opens via mahogany sliding glass doors to a private terrace.
 Just inside, a spa-like wet zone with honed limestone walls and floor includes an open shower and bathtub.
 Special water-resistant shears can be closed to create privacy from the beach.

 At Left: In contrast to the home’s precise linear geometry, a circular staircase cuts a dramatic, sinuous swath through the center of the structure.